Global stocktake

 The Global Stocktake is a fundamental component of the Paris Agreement which is used to monitor its implementation and evaluate the collective progress made in achieving the agreed goals.
 The Global Stocktake thus links implementation of nationally determined contributions (NDCs) with the overarching goals of the Paris Agreement, and has the ultimate aim of raising climate ambition.

+The synthesis report was published in 2023 before COP28.

 Background

 The Paris Agreement marked a turning point in international climate policy.
-Binding under international law and global in scope, it not only sets out ambitious global goals, such as limiting the rise in average global temperature to well below 2°C compared with pre-industrial levels, but also introduces an innovative architecture that gives Parties considerable leeway in setting their own climate change targets.
+Binding under international law and global in scope, it not only sets out ambitious global goals, such as limiting the rise in average global temperature to well below 2 °C compared with pre-industrial levels, but also introduces an innovative architecture that gives Parties considerable leeway in setting their own climate change targets.
 In contrast to common practice under international environmental law, states' individual contributions are not negotiated at international level and achievement of set targets is not binding.
 To ensure that the targets are implemented nonetheless, international-level review and transparency mechanisms have been made integral to the Agreement.